agroth01/SimpleServer/README.md

 # Create a new client instance.
 client = SimpleClient()

-# Connect to a server.
-This returns a touple of (success, message)
+# attempt to connect to a server.
-# that can be used to determine if the connection was successful.
 success, message = client.connect("localhost", 8080)

 if success:
-    # If the connection was successful, send a handshake message.
+    # If the connection was successful, we can send a message to the server.
     message = NetworkMessage()
     message.add_header(Header("handshake"))
     message.set_body("Hello server!")

-    # send the message to the server.
-Just like the server, you can also
+    # send the message.
-    # send raw bytes instead of a NetworkMessage instance.
     client.send(message)

     # start a loop to receive messages from the server.